Canada Gazette, Part I, Volume 152, Number 11: PARLIAMENT

-- The Contracting Party understands that acknowledgement of non-compliance does not constitute an admission of guilt in the criminal sense and that no record of conviction is created as a result of admitting responsibility for acts that could constitute an offence.
+- The Contracting Party understands that his acknowledgement of the non-compliance does not constitute a guilty plea in the criminal sense and that no record of conviction is created as a result of admitting responsibility for acts that could constitute an offence.

 - The Contracting Party acknowledges that the Commissioner has advised him of his right to be represented by counsel and has given him an opportunity to obtain counsel.

 In entering into this compliance agreement, the Commissioner took into account the factors set out in paragraph 32 of the Compliance and Enforcement Policy of the Commissioner of Canada Elections, which is available on the Commissioner's website.
 More specifically, the Commissioner took into account the likely effectiveness of the compliance agreement for ensuring rapid compliance with the Act.